joshuaword2alt/lolcat-1/README.md

 ## Why?

 This `lolcat` clone is an attempt to reduce the world's carbon dioxide emissions by optimizing inefficient code.
-It's >10x as fast and <0.1% as large as the original one.
+It's >10x as fast and <0.1% as large as the original like this one [asciitracing](https://github.com/a1k0n/asciitracing).

 ```bash
 newton~/d/lolcat <3 dmesg>foo